 Factory vs Residential — 3 Key Differences

 Many assume factory electricity is billed like residential.
 In reality, industrial tariffs (Cat 3/4/5) are far more complex than residential (Cat 1) — with hidden costs that make factory bills much higher than expected.
+What is the Ft charge? (current 2026 Ft rate)

 Factory (Cat 3-4) | Residential (Cat 1) | |